 System Clothes vs Mesh Clothes

-The viewer’s built in shirt, pants, underwear, and other layers are called System or Classic Clothes.
+The viewer’s built-in shirt, pants, underwear, and other layers are called System or Classic Clothes.
 In inventory, they have unique icons denoting shirts, pants, etc. They are for the Classic body.
-These are all hidden by a mesh body or clothes.
+These are all hidden by a mesh body or clothes and the alpha layer.

 A skin can be made for the Classic avatar as a System skin using GIMP/Photoshop and the built-in viewer tools.
 These are pretty much decals stuck on the Classic avatar body.

 When you wear a fitted mesh body you need an Applier, a HUD, to ‘apply’ the skin to the fitted mesh body attachment.
-So, using GIMP/Photoshop and an Applier you make a skin for a mesh body.
-There are no built-in viewer tools needed to make those skins.
+So, using GIMP/Photoshop and an Applier you can make a skin or clothes for a mesh body.
+There are no built-in viewer tools to make those skins and clothes.

 Fitted Mesh clothes do not have to have the same form as the body.
 They are not a decal.
 They are an attachment with a unique form.
-These clothes can often be worn with a Classic body or a Mesh body, but usually fit the mesh body better.
+These clothes can often be worn with a Classic body, but usually fit poorly.
+To get a good-mesh-clothes-fit on a classic body one uses the standard sizes for clothes and avatar.

 Because of the rate mesh changes in regard to the Appearance Shape Sliders, it is common for clothes to be made for a specific brand of mesh bodies.
 Most clothes are sold with multiple versions for different bodies.
-Wearing made for Maitreya body on a Slink body usually doesn’t work.
+Wearing clothes made for a Maitreya body on a Slink body doesn’t work well.

-For various reasons, people mix Classic and Mesh.
+For various reasons, people mixed Classic and Mesh.
 For a time, I wore a Classic head and body with mesh hands and feet.
-Then I moved to a mesh body I liked, with mesh hands and feet.
+Then I moved to add a mesh body I liked, with mesh hands and feet.
 I’ve kept my Classic head.
-But, I am looking at Mesh heads.
+But, I am looking at Mesh Heads.
+I changed to a mesh body to have a big choice of clothes and to look better.

 In 2016 the Classic avatar built into the viewer changed.
 Linden Lab places a high priority on maintaining legacy compatibility.
 So, changes are somewhat restricted.
 However, Bento adds to the Classic avatar while retaining all the parts of the previous avatar.